John Roos: Recognition during Ambassadorship

 On September 22, 2014, Ambassador Roos was also awarded the Distinguished Public Service Award by Secretary of the Navy Ray Mabus for "his relentless efforts to forge a deeper bilateral security relationship between Japan and the United States," his "dynamic and steadfast leadership during Operation Tomodachi [that] paved the way for nearly 200 American ships and aircraft to transport essential relief supplies and equipment to the thousands left homeless after the March 2011 Tohoku earthquake and tsunami."

 Founding Partner, Geodesic Capital

 John Roos is the Founding Partner, Geodesic Capital, which supports U.S.-based entrepreneurs building transformative growth stage technology companies.

 Boards, Advisory Roles, and Awards

 Roos is also a senior advisor at Centerview Partners, a mergers & acquisitions advisory firm.
-He is a member of the board of directors at Salesforce.com and Sony Corporation.
-He serves on the global advisory board of Mitsubishi UFJ Financial Group, and chairs the Toyota Research Institute Advisory Board.
+He is a member of the board of directors at Salesforce. and an advisor to the Toyota Research Institute.
 He additionally serves on the board of directors of The Maureen and Mike Mansfield Foundation.
 Roos also remains active supporting TOMODACHI.